uzh-dqbm-cmi/lab-website/content/opportunity/bioml_phd/index.md

 - Bioinformatics
 ---

 The Wicki Lab (at the University and University Hospital of Zurich) and the Krauthammer lab (at the University of Zurich) are seeking a motivated PhD candidate to join a recently established team from both labs working on the AI Tumorboard project improving precision oncology.
-The candidate will apply and develop novel AI approaches for the analysis of multi-omic data to advance cancer treatment decisions.
+The candidate will develop and apply novel AI models for the analysis of multi-omic data to advance cancer treatment decisions.

 ### Your Responsibilities